AppsFlyer/pronto/README.md

 ```

-In order to prevent ambiguity and stay aligned with protobuf semantics, `assoc`ing `nil` is not allowed for any type of key,
+In order to prevent ambiguity and stay aligned with protobuf semantics, `assoc`ing `nil` values is not allowed for any type of key,
 and will throw an `IllegalArgumentException`.

 Since keys cannot be removed from the map, `dissoc` is also unsupported.